 The difference between the two

-No specialized knowledge at all is required for clutter clearing.
-Anyone can do it, anytime, any place.
 Everyone has clutter of some kind, and clearing it is never a one-time event.
-It needs to be repeated regularly to keep the things you surround yourself with up-to-date with who you are and where you’re headed in life.
+It needs to be repeated regularly to keep the things you surround yourself with up to date with who you are and where you’re headed in life.
 Most people can do some form of clutter clearing by themselves and no special equipment is needed.

 Space clearing, on the other hand, requires special equipment and techniques, and is generally only for people who are ready for major change in their life.
 Clutter clearing can be done gradually as you feel able to let go of things you no longer need, but space clearing happens in a matter of hours and changes the entire energy of a space.
 There’s no going back.